Open-Bytes/SwiftUIChipGroup/README.md

 # SwiftUIChipGroup

-A chip group or tag view for SwiftUI.
+A chip group (tag view) for SwiftUI.

 ## :clap: Contribution